ArtemDruzhilov/CalculatorServer/Readme.md

 # Calculator server

-TCP server providing a service for performing simple arithmetic calculations
+TCP server providing a service for performing simple arithmetic calculations.
+The client code can be found at https://github.com/ArtemDruzhilov/CalculatorClient.
+Also, you can use the standard telnet application as a client.

 Build
 ```bash